arcticdev00/LDB-Bypass/README.md

 Run `npm run rebuild` to compile native modules for your Electron version.

 ### "No windows found"
-Make sure you're running as a user with window enumeration permissions (not admin required, but some windows may be protected).
+Make sure you run it from an admin command prompt

 ### Floating box doesn't stay on top
 The app uses `HWND_TOPMOST` which should work for most windows.
-Some fullscreen applications or games with exclusive mode may override this.
+Some Lockdown apps may block this/take priority over it.

 ### Target window moves but floating box doesn't follow
 The tracking loop runs at 60fps.
 If the target window moves too quickly or uses custom rendering, the tracking might lag slightly.